-Developmentally-relevant computer and internet acceptable use policies will be reviewed during each grade level's orientation night.
-Students are required to attend this portion of the meeting and sign the registry log to acknowledge compliance with the policy.
+Developmentally-relevant computer and internet acceptable use policies will be reviewed during each student's first technology class of the year.
+Students are required to sign the registry log to acknowledge compliance with the policy.

 TERMS AND CONDITIONS

 Acceptable Use